 November 14, 2018

 Frank Yiannas is passionate about making a difference in our food system.
-As incoming deputy commissioner for food policy and response at the U.S. Food and Drug Administration (FDA), he does just that.
+As deputy commissioner for food policy and response at the U.S. Food and Drug Administration (FDA), he does just that.
 Yiannas begins his role at the FDA in January 2018.

 A panelist at Our Table on food safety in May 2018, Yiannas was previously the vice president of food safety at Walmart, and before that, director of food safety and health for the Walt Disney Corporation.